strongloop/strongloop.com2/_posts/2017-01-05-lets-code-it-static-site-generator.md

 ---
 title: The Hotdog Dilemma
 author: Sequester McDaniels
 description: Are hotdogs sandwiches?
-You won't believe the answer!
+You wont believe the answer!
 path: the-hotdog-dilemma.html
 ---